pivotal/docs-tap/application-accelerator/provenance.hbs.md

 Application Accelerator also closely integrates with the [Artifact Metadata Repository](../scst-store/amr/overview.hbs.md) (AMR).

 When an application is generated with an accelerator, an event that contains the same information captured by the `Provenance` transform is sent to the AMR store.

 The relevant AMR data models are:

 - [AppAcceleratorRun](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorruns).
-One for each invocation.
+There is one AppAcceleratorRun for each invocation of an accelerator.
 Includes version information about which accelerator was used.
-- [AppAcceleratorFragments](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorfragments) Zero to N. Includes which fragments were used in that particular invocation, if any.
+- [AppAcceleratorFragments](../scst-store/amr/data-model-and-concepts.hbs.md#appacceleratorfragments) There is one instance of AppAcceleratorFragment for each named fragment used by the accelerator being run.
+There is between 0 and N instances of those, N being the number of fragments used by the accelerator.

 When some invocations have been recorded, use the
 [AMR GraphQL](../scst-store/amr/graphql-query.hbs.md) capability to query the system about